AGRINFO AGRINFO logo

 BPA is commonly used in varnishes/coatings applied to surfaces of food packaging, such as cans, tins, or jar lids.
 It can be also used in materials such as printing inks and adhesives.
 BPA can migrate from food packaging into food.

 BPA can currently be used in the manufacture of plastic food contact materials, provided a specific migration limit of 0.05 mg/kg of food is respected.
-The use of BPA in drinking bottles for children is already prohibited (Regulation 2018/213).
+The use of BPA in drinking bottles for children was already prohibited by Regulation 2018/213, which this new Regulation replaces.

-Regulation (EU) 10/2011 lays down rules on plastic food contact materials.
-It is one of a series of regulations relating to specific food contact materials.
+Regulation 10/2011 (which is amended by this new Regulation) is one of a series of Regulations relating to specific food contact materials.
 It reinforces Regulation 1935/2004, which sets out the EU’s overall approach to food contact materials.
 For further information see Food contact materials explained.

 Regulation 2023/2006 sets out general rules on good manufacturing practice related to quality assurance systems, quality control systems, and documentation.
 It also sets out specific rules on printing inks and quality assurance systems for plastic recycling processes.